HANDLING External Links

 - When you insert a link org will provide you with a menu with copied links + the ability to enter identifiers and their colon (

-takes one to the menu).
+alt+vtakes one to the menu).

 Outside orgmode buffers

-outside an org buffer to create a link:
+One can also use org-store-link outside an org buffer to create a link:

 - Most Emacs mail clients are supported